Skip to content

 Does Tower Behavioral Health accept Medicaid?

 Yes.
 According to SAMHSA data, Tower Behavioral Health accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific MD Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific PA Medicaid plan.
 Call 877-767-7201 to verify your benefits.

 What level of care does Tower Behavioral Health offer?